France welcomes its first bicycle-hearse

 Her new cargo bike is designed to take full-sized coffins, in the place of traditional, motor-driven hearses.

-"The Corbicyclette is a proposal for families that I accompany with a new ritual, especially at the cemetery," says Plumereau, adding it allows for "a slow, silent, quiet procession, to the rhythm of the steps of the people who walk behind and who make the procession."
+"The Corbicyclette is to propose a new ritual for families that I accompany, especially at the cemetery," says Plumereau, adding it allows for "a slow, silent, quiet procession, to the rhythm of the steps of the people who walk behind and who make the procession."

-"I am as attached to the form as to the content," she continued.
-"For me, it is very important to accompany the families by proposing to them to put meaning in the ceremony, but also by proposing to them to put beauty.
+"I am as attached to the form as to the substance," she continued.
+"For me, it is very important to accompany the families by giving them meaning in the ceremony, but also by giving them beauty.
 Because beauty is what will also bring comfort."

 Isabelle's company hopes to integrate sustainable principles into the funeral industry.